 Oftentimes, people are unaware that they may have an additional set of teeth growing under the surface of their gums that can cause significant problems.

-This third set of molars — wisdom teeth, as they are more commonly known — are often undetectable without regular dental examinations until they become a problem.
-Sometimes, wisdom teeth grow beneath the surface of the gums, and the mouth must be X-rayed to determine if they are present.
-Other times, the teeth partially emerge from the gums but do not grow in fully.
+This third set of molars, or “wisdom teeth” as they are more commonly known, are often undetectable until they become a problem.
+Sometimes, they grow beneath the surface of the gums, and an X-rayed must be obtained to determine if they are present.
+Other times, the teeth may emerge into the oral cavity, but they frequently cause a variety of problems.

 Why should I get my wisdom teeth removed?

 The presence of wisdom teeth makes patients more susceptible to a variety of oral problems, including but not limited to:

 - Bacterial growth, gum disease, tooth decay, and even bad breath caused by periodontal disease.

 - Increased risk of tumor growth and cyst development, which can in turn cause major issues in oral health and the jaw bones.

 The doctors at Oral Surgery Specialists of Atlanta may recommend that wisdom teeth be removed early, usually during the mid to late teens, even if they haven’t begun to emerge from the gums yet.

 The removal process is generally safer if wisdom teeth are removed early because the roots of the teeth are not fully developed, and younger patients are more likely to experience a quick recovery after surgery.

 Additionally, early removal may prevent the potential injury to a nerve that runs through the lower jaw.